- Social media links:

 How many shows are there, and do I have to show at every one?

 There are usually about 8 shows, running from October to February, and usually with no shows in December.
 The first two shows we have in October are usually outside, but the rest are inside.
 However, it's still very frigid because the barns are not heated.

 You are not required to show at every show—this is at your leisure.
 The shows are always on Saturdays, or a Saturday and Sunday.
 They run just about the whole day, which means leaving campus early in the morning and getting back later at night.
 Many students bring homework along for the car rides and down times.

 What is a show like?

 This is not your average horse show.
 Wikipedia actually does a pretty good job of explaining this:

 IHSA shows are unlike open horse shows.
-An IHSA team organizes and hosts each show and invites other member colleges in its IHSA Region to compete.
+An IHSA team organizes and hosts each show and invites other member colleges and universities in its IHSA Region to compete.
 The show is usually at the host team's facility or nearby.
 Competitors are not permitted to ride their own horses.
 IHSA show horses are already provided by host stables or "donated" for the day from other teams, coaches, or area equestrian facilities.
 Each horse is schooled (warmed-up) before classes begin by non-competing riders, while student competitors observe to ascertain particular attributes of each potential horse.